Pat Burrell: "Met Killer"

 Burrell showed a penchant for hitting clutch home runs against the New York Mets.
 In 2007, Burrell hit four home runs in a four-game series sweep against the Mets in late August.
 In total, he hit 42 home runs against the Mets through the 2011 season, his highest total against any team, which ranked fifth all-time in home runs hit against the franchise at the time of his departure from Philadelphia (he has since fallen to sixth, having been passed by Chipper Jones.)
 Batting .264 at the Phillies' home parks against a .228 mark at Shea Stadium, Burrell nonetheless enjoyed playing in New York, citing the atmosphere and memorable home runs against Mets pitchers, including two in back-to-back games against then-closer Armando Benítez.

-Scouting and coaching
+Post-playing career

 After his playing career ended, Burrell became a special assignment scout for the San Francisco Giants in Scottsdale, Arizona.

+Coaching career

-He is currently hitting coach for the San Jose Giants, the Giants' farm team in the California League.
+He was formerly a hitting coach for the San Jose Giants, the Giants' farm team in the California League.

+San Francisco Giants (2024–present)

+On November 10, 2023, the San Francisco Giants announced that Burrell would be their hitting coach alongside Justin Viele.